 Ormond Beach power poles will be inspected every eight years by FPL.

-According to an FPL press release in April, 40% of power lines are already underground, but the energy grid investments aim to harden or underground up to 98% of existing power lines.
-These efforts will secure power for community centers like hospitals and fire or police departments.
+According to an FPL press release in April, 40% of power lines are already underground, and the energy grid investments have hardened or undergrounded up to 98% of existing main power lines that serve critical community functions like hospitals and fire or police departments

 “Since Hurricane Wilma, we realized that there were changes that we needed to make as a company in how we provide power to customers and how we ensure reliable service in good weather and bad,” said Bill Orlove, an FPL spokesperson.
 “Certainly, that was an example of the bad.”